yashprit/awesome-jquery/README.md

 ## Table of contents

 - [Data Table](#data-table)
-- []

 ### Data Table
 - [DataTables](https://github.com/DataTables/DataTables) - Tables plug-in for jQuery http://www.datatables.net/
-- [StreamTable.js](https://github.com/jiren/StreamTable.js) - StreamTable.js streams data for tables in the background, updates and renders them using templating frameworks like Mustache.js, HandleBars.js http://jiren.github.io/StreamTable.js/stream.html
+- [StreamTable.js](https://github.com/jiren/StreamTable.js) - StreamTable.js streams data for tables in the background, updates and renders them using templating frameworks like Mustache.js, HandleBars.js
 - [jquery-jsontotable](https://github.com/jongha/jquery-jsontotable) - This plugin can convert JSON data type to table for html.
 JSON is used primarily to transmit data between a server and web application, as an alternative to XML.
 In these reasons todays many applications use json data format for data transferring.
-And you need json to table converter for html display. http://plugins.jquery.com/jsontotable/
+And you need json to table converter for html display.
+- [FooTable](https://github.com/fooplugins/FooTable) - jQuery plugin to make HTML tables responsive

 ## Contribute